-More than three quarters of Australia's 23.1 million people lived in the eastern mainland states as at 30 June 2013, with NSW, Victoria and Queensland accounting for 32.0 per cent, 24.8 per cent and 20.1 per cent, respectively, of the nation's population.
-WA and SA accounted for a further 10.9 per cent and 7.2 per cent, respectively, while Tasmania, the ACT and the NT accounted for the remaining 2.2 per cent, 1.7 per cent and 1.0 per cent, respectively (table 2A.1).
+More than three-quarters of Australia's 23.5 million people lived in the eastern mainland states as at 30 June 2014, with NSW, Victoria and Queensland accounting for 32.0 per cent, 24.9 per cent and 20.1 per cent, respectively, of the nation's population.
+WA and SA accounted for a further 11.0 per cent and 7.2 per cent, respectively, while Tasmania, the ACT and the NT accounted for the remaining 2.2 per cent, 1.6 per cent and 1.0 per cent, respectively (table 2A.1).
 As the majority of Australia's population lives in the eastern mainland states, data for these jurisdictions generally have a large influence on national averages.

-Nationally, the average annual growth rate of the population between 2009 and 2013 was approximately 1.6 per cent.
-The growth across jurisdictions ranged from 3.0 per cent in WA to 0.4 per cent in Tasmania (table 2A.1).
-Population data for December 2013 and earlier years are in table 2A.2.
+Nationally, the average annual growth rate of the population between 2010 and 2014 was approximately 1.6 per cent.
+The growth across jurisdictions ranged from 3.0 per cent in WA to 0.3 per cent in Tasmania (table 2A.1).
+Population data as at December 2014 and earlier years are in table 2A.2.